Veterans Affairs, Veterans Health Administration Nursing Assistant in Iowa City, Iowa

 (a) Citizenship.
 Citizen of the United States.
 (Noncitizens may be appointed when it is not possible to recruit qualified citizens in accordance with chapter 3, section A, paragraph 3g, this part.) (b) English Language Proficiency.
 NAs must be proficient in spoken and written English in accordance with VA Handbook 5005, part II, chapter 3, section A, paragraph 3j. (c) Education or Training: One year above high school with courses related to the NA occupation.
 Completion of an intensive, specialized, occupation-related course of study of less than one year as a nursing assistant may also meet in full the experience requirements for GS-3.
-CNA certification and BLS certification preferred, but not required to apply.
 GRADE DETERMINATIONS: GS-3 Grade Determinations:

 (a) Experience and Education.
 None beyond the basic requirements. (b) Assignments.
 Individuals assigned as GS-3 NAs are considered to be at the entry level and are closely supervised.
 GS-4 Grade Determinations: (a) Experience.
 One year of specialized experience as a NA or experience in another medical field (licensed practical nurse, health technician, hospital corpsman, etc.), performing technical and nursing skills requiring knowledge of the human physical and emotional states, therapeutic communication, and technical skills required for basic and intermediate treatments; OR, (b) Education.
 Successful completion of 2 years above high school in an accredited institution with courses related to nursing care, health care or in a field of study appropriate to the specialization of the position, such as education in a program for psychology, psychiatric, or operating room technicians; AND (c) Demonstrated Knowledge, Skills, and Abilities (KSAs).
 In addition, the candidate must demonstrate the following KSAs: Ability to provide a range of patient/resident care and contribute to the completion of the nurse care plan and recovery of patients/residents.
 Ability to observe patients/residents' or resident's physical or emotional status and refer deviations and/or problems to supervisor in a timely manner.
 Ability to properly use equipment, materials and supplies in simple diagnostic and treatment procedures such as bladder scan, continuous passive motion device, blood glucose monitoring machine, specimen collection, etc. Ability to communicate effectively with patients/residents, their families and other health professionals. (d) Assignment.
 Individuals assigned as GS-4 NAs are considered to be at the intermediate or developmental level and are closely supervised.
 NAs at this grade level function as a member of the nursing care team and assist higher graded NAs, licensed nursing staff, and other members of the care team in the care of patients/residents receiving outpatient care, home or community living care or other patients/residents who are in acute, sub-acute, or chronic states of illness.
 The significant factor is that they provide care under close supervision and refer issues/questions to supervisors, higher graded NAs or other healthcare professionals.
 2. In this role, the Nursing Assistant functions as a member of the nursing care team and assists higher graded [NAs], licensed nursing staff, and other members of the care team in the care of patients/residents receiving outpatient care, home or community living care, or other patients who are in acute, sub-acute, or chronic states of illness.
 The Nursing Assistant in this role provides care under close supervision and refers issues/questions to supervisors, higher graded NAs, or other healthcare professionals.
 GS-5 Grade Determinations:

 (a) Experience.
 One year of progressively responsible assignments and experience equivalent to the GS-4 level which demonstrates knowledge, skills, and abilities that are directly related to the specific assignment.
 In addition, the candidate must demonstrate the professional KSAs in subparagraph (c) below; OR, (b) Education.
 Successful completion of a 4-year course of study above high school leading to a bachelor's degree that included 24 semester hours of courses related to health care or possession of a bachelor's degree; AND (c) Demonstrated KSAs: Ability to assist in the full range of nursing care to patients/residents with physical and/or behavioral problems in a hospital, long term care or outpatient setting under the direction of a Registered Nurse and/or Licensed Vocational Nurse/Licensed Practical Nurse.
 Ability to communicate orally with patients/residents, families, interdisciplinary team and other personnel.
 This includes serving as a preceptor to new [NAs] by assisting with the coordination of their orientation and overseeing/assessing their practical experience while in a clinical setting.
 Ability to recognize and react to emergent patient/resident care situations and intervene while waiting for assistance.
 For example, recognizing need for basic life support, controlling bleeding and assisting with behavior crisis, etc. (d) Assignment.
 This is the full performance level for NAs.
 NAs at this grade level function as a member of the nursing care team and assist licensed nursing staff in the care of patients/residents receiving outpatient care, home or community living care or other patients/residents who are in acute, sub acute or chronic states of illness.
 The distinguishing factor is that patient/resident assignments typically involve more complex nursing needs which can vary within a range of predictable to unpredictable requirements.
 NAs at this level also assume more of a peer education/mentorship role.
-All qualifying experience and KSAs you possess must be clearly described in your application package.
-We will not make assumptions when reviewing applications.
-Failure to demonstrate your experience/how you gained each KSA in your resume may result in disqualification.
-It is strongly recommended that you write to each KSA in your application package.
-Please see the Required Documents section below for resume requirements.
+Preferred Experience: Certified Nursing Assistant Certificate is preferred but not required.
 References: VA Handbook 5005/81, Part II, Appendix G46 The full performance level of this vacancy is GS-5.
 The actual grade at which an applicant may be selected for this vacancy is GS-3 through GS-5.
-Physical Requirements: Heavy lifting - 45 pounds and over, Moderate lifting - 15-44 pounds, Light lifting - under 15 pounds, Heavy carrying - 45 pounds/over, Moderate carrying- 15-44 pounds, Light carrying - under 15 pounds Hearing without aid Straight pulling (1 hours), Pulling hand over hand (2 hours), Pushing (2 hours), Reaching above shoulder, Use of fingers, Both arms/hands required or the equivalent required (limb prosthesis allowed if functionally equivalent, Walking (8-12 hours), Standing (8-12 hours), Crawling (0.5 hours), Kneeling (1 hours), Repeated bending (4 hours), Climbing - legs only (0.5 hours), Both legs required, or the equivalent required (Limb prosthesis allowed if functionally equivalent), Twisting (2 hours), Ability for rapid mental and muscular coordination simultaneously, Stooping, stretching (2 hours), Near vision correctable at 13" to 16" to Jaeger 1 to 4, Specific visual requirement (specify) Read medication labels and equipment manual + Monovision allowed if necessary for essential position, Both eyes required, Ability to distinguish basic colors, Hearing (aid may be permitted): adequate to hear medical alarms/whispered voice, Ability to perform PMDB (level determined for coverage area), Patient Lifting, (mechanical assistance available), emotional and mental stability, ability to read medication labels and equipment manuals, ability for rapid mental and muscular coordination simultaneously.
+Physical Requirements: Heavy lifting and carrying (45 pounds and over), strait pulling, pulling hand over hand, pushing, reaching above shoulder, use of fingers and both hands/legs (limb prosthesis allowed if functionally equivalent), walking and standing, crawling and kneeling, repeated bending, climbing, twisting, stooping, stretching, sitting, near vision correctable at 13" to 16" to Jaeger 1 to 4, hearing (aid permitted), depth perception, ability to distinguish basic colors and shades of colors, ability to perform PMDB and BLS, patient lifting (mechanical assistance available), emotional and mental stability, ability to read medication labels and equipment manuals, ability for rapid mental and muscular coordination simultaneously.

 A copy of college transcripts is required at the time of application showing completion of one year of education above high school related to the NA occupation, or documentation showing completion of an intensive, specialized, occupation-related course of study of less than one year as a nursing assistant.
 Note: Only education or degrees recognized by the U.S. Department of Education from accredited colleges, universities, schools, or institutions may be used to qualify for Federal employment.
 You can verify your education here: http://ope.ed.gov/accreditation/.
 If you are using foreign education to meet qualification requirements, you must send a Certificate of Foreign Equivalency with your transcript in order to receive credit for that education.
 For further information, visit: http://www.ed.gov/about/offices/list/ous/international/usnei/us/edlite-visitus-forrecog.html.

 This job opportunity announcement may be used to fill additional vacancies.
 It is the policy of the VA to not deny employment to those that have faced financial hardships or periods of unemployment.
 This position is in the Excepted Service and does not confer competitive status.
 VA encourages persons with disabilities to apply.
 The health-related positions in VA are covered by Title 38, and are not covered by the Schedule A excepted appointment authority.
 Veterans and Transitioning Service Members: Please visit the VA for Vets site for career-search tools for Veterans seeking employment at VA, career development services for our existing Veterans, and coaching and reintegration support for military service members.
 If you are unable to apply online view the following link for information regarding an Alternate Application.